NateBraniff/NLoed/README.md

 ## Description
-NLoed (suggested pronounciation: "en-load") is an open source Python package for building and optimizing experimental designs for non-linear models, with a specific emphasis on applications in systems biology.
+NLoed (suggested pronounciation: "en-load") is an open source Python package for building and optimizing experimental designs for fitting non-linear models, with a specific emphasis on applications in systems biology.
 The package is primarily focused on generating optimal designs for improved parameter estimation using a relaxed formulation of the design optimization problem.
 Objectives in NLoed are primarily based on the expected Fisher information matrix.

-NLoed is built on top of [Casadi](https://web.casadi.org/), an optimal control prototyping framework, and users construct their models using Casadi's symbolic classes.
+NLoed is built on top of [Casadi](https://web.casadi.org/), an optimal control prototyping framework, and users of NLoed construct their models using Casadi's symbolic classes.
 Casadi's symbolic interface allows the user to encode a wide variety of nonlinear mathematical structures into their NLoed model.
 NLoed supports both static and dynamic nonlinear models including systems of nonlinear differential equations.
 Casadi also provides a number of numerical tools such as automatic differentiation and interfaces to nonlinear programming solvers, such as [IPOPT](https://github.com/coin-or/Ipopt), which greatly improve NLoed's performance.